Okay, seriously? The side effects from using Retin-A are NOT this bad.

 Retinoids come in various percentages, starting at 0.01 (the weakest), then 0.025, 0.04, 0.05 and finally, 0.1 (the strongest).
 You might think that starting higher will get you results faster, but it can actually be a recipe for disaster and make you want to abandon ship.
 Trust me: you need to work your way up.

 I think a good percentage for most people to start at is 0.025, which is what I'm using now.
 I've tried 0.01 before, and it didn't do much of anything.
 Now, you should know that my skin's pretty thin and sensitive—so if yours is more hardy, then you could maybe start at 0.05.
 (Of course, talk to your doctor about this instead of only listening to random people like me on the Internet.)

 Alternatively, if even 0.01 is too strong, you could start out with an over-the-counter retinol.
-RoC is one brand that’s known for its retinol products, but they don’t disclose how much they use, which makes things a bit tricky.
-So if that’s a problem for you, I’d recommend SkinCeuticals, which has 0.5 and 0.1 percent strengths of retinol (and in general is just a really high quality skincare line that I totally trust):
+RoC is one brand that's well-known for its retinol products.
+(They don't disclose how much they use, which makes things a bit tricky, but you can still expect some subtle results without the irritation of prescription products.)
+This serum could be worn alone or under your usual moisturizer.

 There are no hard and fast rules for when—or even IF—you need to move up to the next strength.
 Some people are happy to stay in maintenance mode on a lower dose indefinitely, whereas others, once their skin is used to the medicine, can go for a higher percentage after finishing one or two tubes.

 Whether you choose cream or gel depends on your skin type and personal preference.
 I find the cream easier to work with and less drying—but the ingredients could be slightly comedogenic, so acne-prone skin may be better off with the gel.

 2. Wait at least 20 minutes after washing your face to apply it.